AdobeDocs/journey-optimizer.en/help/using/sms/create-sms.md

 >[!CONTEXTUALHELP]
 >id="ajo_message_sms"
 >title="Create a text message"
->abstract="To create a text message (SMS/MMS), add an SMS action in a journey or a campaign and start personalizing it with the Expression editor."
+>abstract="To create a text message (SMS/MMS), add an SMS action in a journey or a campaign and start personalizing it with the personalization editor."

 You can design and send text (SMS) and multimedia (MMS) messages with Adobe Journey Optimizer.
 You first need to add an SMS action in a journey or a campaign, and then define the content of the text message, as detailed below.
 Adobe Journey Optimizer also offers capabilities to test your text messages before sending, so that you can check the rendering, personalization attributes, and all other settings.